prometheus/test-infra/prombench/README.md

 ## Overview of the manifest files

 The `/manifest` directory contains all the kubernetes manifest files.
 - `cluster_gke.yaml` : This is used to create the Main Node in gke.
+- `cluster_eks.yaml` : This is used to create the Main Node in eks.
 - `cluster-infra/` : These are the persistent components of the Main Node.
 - `prombench/` : These resources are created and destroyed for each prombench test.